Traditional English pronunciation of Latin: Vowel alone

 Words deriving from Greek long -ê (η) end in //iː// unless assimilated, such as simile ending in //i// (the 'HAPPY' vowel).

-In the words mihi, tibi, sibi, by an old tradition, the final i was pronounced like final e above (i.e., as if spelled mihe, tibe, sibe).
+In the words tibi and sibi, the final i was pronounced like final e above (i.e., as if spelled tibe, sibe).
+In contrast, mihi had a long i.
+Thus, tibi was /ˈtɪbi/, while mihi was /ˈmaɪhaɪ/.

 A late and purely academic pronunciation distinguished final -ā from -a by pronouncing the former like "long a", //eɪ//: for instance, Oxford professor A. D. Godley rhymed Rusticā and "day".
 That this was not the usual pronunciation can be told from such forms as circa, infra, extra, in absentia, sub pœna, all of which have an originally long final vowel: circā, sub pœnā, etc. This use is distinct from the older tradition (in use in the 17th-18th centuries) had made all final as "long", regardless of their Latin length.

 Vowel before a consonant cluster

 The second class consists of vowels followed by consonant clusters such as ns, nt, nx, ps, x.
 In this class, the vowels are always short, except for u, which may be reduced to /[ə]/.